 Family Filming Moments: Yearly Traditions and How to Refrain from Stale Video.

-If your family is anything like mine, seek you have traditions – places you visit, prostate parties you throw, buy and occasions you celebrate every year.
+If your family is anything like mine, you'll have annual traditions – places you visit, parties you throw, things you buy, and occasions you celebrate every year.

 Even though these events are a blast, it can be hard for you, the videographer of the family, to capture video that feels new and exciting; to create something people will want to watch.